Some posts contain compensated links. Please read this disclaimer for more info.

 The little catch with the Dubrovnik to Split drive taking the shortest, most direct route involves two border crossings—into Bosnia-Herzegovina, which is not an EU member state, and back into Croatia.
 Known as the Neum Corridor, this extremely short stretch of coastline can pose significant problems if your documents are not in order.

 Questions like “do you need a visa?” and “do you need extra insurance” are valid ones.
 There is an agreement between the Croatian and Bosnia-Herzegovinian governments that allows tourists to cross this section without border control, with the condition that they don’t stop on the way.
 The legal details, however, are somewhat vague.

 This agreement was never officially ratified, and border officials may still interpret the law in different ways.
 Also, the agreement would only apply to cars registered in Croatia.
 So, if you’ve rented a car in, say, Italy or Slovenia and are driving along the Adriatic coast, you may not be allowed to cross the border without a visa, extra insurance or another document.
 Always check with your car rental company to see whether or not you’re allowed to leave the European Union.

-More than 99% of the time, however, there will not be a problem to travel from Dubrovnik to Split and vice versa via the Neum Corridor, but there have been documented cases of people who were stopped.
-Also, EU residents, as well as people from Switzerland, Iceland, Norway, and Liechtenstein, can cross the border with just a passport or ID card.
+More than 99% of the time, however, there will not be a problem to travel from Dubrovnik to Split and vice versa via the Neum Corridor.
+There have, however, been documented cases of people who were stopped.
+Also, EU residents, as well as people from Switzerland, Norway, and Liechtenstein, can cross the border with just a passport or ID card.